FRV firefighters respond to a range of emergency incidents. They include fires, complex rescues, medical calls and hazardous chemical spills.

 Our specialist technical operations teams support our partner emergency services agencies.
 They do this by responding to incidents across Victoria, Australia, and the world.

-When you call Triple Zero (000) for a person who is unconscious, not breathing or has no pulse, FRV firefighters respond with the nearest ambulance.
+In Victoria, calls to Triple Zero (000) for a person who is unconscious, not breathing or has no pulse, are responded to by Fire Rescue Victoria (FRV) firefighters in addition to the nearest ambulance.

 FRV firefighters attend road crashes and other technical rescues.